cloudfoundry/routing-acceptance-tests/README.md

 - If `tcp_apps_domain` property is empty, smoke tests create a temporary shared domain and use the `addresses` field to connect to TCP application.
 - Optionally run the smoke tests in verbose mode: `./bin/smoke_tests -v`.
 - `tcp_router_group` - The router group to use for creating tcp routes.

+## Development

+### <a name="dependencies"></a>Dependencies

+This repository's dependencies are managed using [routing-release](https://github.com/cloudfoundry/routing-release).
+Please refer to documentation in that repository for setting up tests

+### Executables

+1. `bin/test.bash`: This file is used to run test in Docker & CI.
+Please refer to [Dependencies](#dependencies) for setting up tests.

+### Reporting issues and requesting features

+Please report all issues and feature requests in [cloudfoundry/routing-release](https://github.com/cloudfoundry/routing-release).